WaterDev-25/Rubis-OS/README.md

  ### Future
  - VESA Video Mode
  - ATA write sector
- - New shell with parser...
+ - New shell with parser
  - Switch to graphic mode